 HELOC interest rates explained

-Because HELOC rates are variable, your monthly payment can go up or down over time.
-Some lenders offer a fixed-rate conversion option that lets you lock in a rate on all or part of your balance — worth asking about if you prefer payment predictability.
+Some lenders offer a fixed-rate conversion option that lets you lock in a rate on all or part of your outstanding balance — worth asking about if you want more payment predictability, particularly as you approach the repayment period.

 What affects your HELOC rate?